ankurk91/wp-google-map/readme.txt

 This plugin will enqueue its JS files on the required page only.
 It does not depends on external js library like: jQuery.

-= Map controls not shown correctly on front-end =
+= Map controls not shown correctly on front-end. =

 Add this css code to your theme's style.css file to fix this